Genskill/004-bootcamp-json/README.md

    return the event that's most highly positively and most highly negatively correlated with the `squirrel` event.

+*Do not modify any files except `correlation.py`*.
+If you do, your grading will fail.

 # Diagnosis

 What would you recommend to Scott to prevent transforming into a squirrel?